 Any of the options on this list could potentially be a good fit for someone looking to only pay the cost of a trade rather than a subscription or fee to use the platform itself.
 You also don’t want to get stuck paying a bunch of commissions on the trades.
 Before investing your money in any platform you should make sure you understand the cost and fee structure so that you know what you’re getting into before you start paying.

 Tips for Investing

 - How much should you spend?
 It’s a question that applies to most areas of life, whether you’re choosing a trading platform or deciding which securities to buy and sell.
-Happily, there are financial advisors who can help you answer that, and finding them doesn’t have to be difficult.
-With SmartAsset’s matching tool you can find a financial professional near you, in minutes, who can help you build a budget to match your personal needs and household goals.
-If you’re ready, get started now.
+There are financial advisors who can help you answer that.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/chee gin tan, ©iStock.com/west, ©iStock.com/Thanumporn Thongkongkaew